AI Visibility vs Traditional SEO: Key Differences

 Traditional SEO optimizes for ranking in a list of search results.
 Users click through to your website.

-AI SEO optimizes for being cited in AI-generated answers.
+AI visibility is about being recommended in AI-generated answers.
 Users might never visit your website directly, but they see your business recommended.

 When someone asks ChatGPT "What's the best CRM for small businesses?" there's no list of 10 blue links.
 There's a conversational answer that mentions specific products.
 You want to be one of them.